drewradcliff/ai-sdk-router/README.md

 });
 ```

-## Retry with Exponential Backoff
+## Retry

-Configure retry once at the router level - it automatically applies to all requests:
+Configure retry in the router:

 ```ts
 const model = createRouter({